Azure/azure-sdk-for-net/sdk/dns/Azure.ResourceManager.Dns/README.md

-# Microsoft Azure DNS management client library for .NET
+# Microsoft Azure Dns management client library for .NET

-Microsoft Azure DNS is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
-By hosting your domains in Microsoft Azure, you can manage your DNS records by using the same credentials, APIs, tools, and billing as your other Azure services.
+Microsoft Azure Dns is a hosting service for Dns domains that provides name resolution by using Microsoft Azure infrastructure.
+By hosting your domains in Microsoft Azure, you can manage your Dns records by using the same credentials, APIs, tools, and billing as your other Azure services.

-This library supports managing Microsoft Azure DNS resources.
+This library supports managing Microsoft Azure Dns resources.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities: